tlodge/databox-sdk-tutorial/tutorials/accelerometer/index.md

 duration: 10 minutes
 ---

 This tutorial will guide you through more advanced features of the uibuilder node.
-The finished app can be found by clicking on the <i>examples</i> menu item on the sdk toolbar and selecting: **databox.tutorial_accelerometer_trail**
+The finished app can be found by clicking on the <i>examples</i> menu item on the sdk toolbar and selecting: **databox.tutorial-accelerometer-axes**

 #### 1. connect the nodes together